tewarid/rhio-LIS2HH12/Readme.md

 ## Interruptions

 Like we saw before, we have two posibilities here.
 First, you have two interrupt generator that you configure separate.
 And you can read this interruptions with some get functions.
 Also you can select what interrupt generator is enable in the INT pads.
 Although you have other configure interruption function that only can read by the INT path.

+## License

+This library was developed by Rhomb.io and has a GNU/GPL v3 license.
+For more information, check the License file.